Search over 24 Akita dogs across Australia

 Trim their nails at least once a month.

-Check their ears for dirt or redness.
+Check their ears for trapped dirt or any redness that could indicate infection.

 Exercise